mikavilpas/yazi.nvim/README.md

     -- the transparency of the yazi floating window (0-100).
 See :h winblend yazi_floating_window_winblend = 0,

+    -- the log level to use.
+Off by default, but can be used to diagnose -- issues.
+You can find the location of the log file by running -- `:checkhealth yazi` in Neovim.
+    log_level = vim.log.levels.OFF,

     -- what Neovim should do a when a file was opened (selected) in yazi.
     -- Defaults to simply opening the file. open_file_function = function(chosen_file, config) end,